Health Care

 Discussion

 The 1830s are the most important and interesting years in the history of America.
-This decade witnessed the democratic rule of President Andrew Jackson and the fight between two big guns of the United States at that time i.e., the President of the United States and the president of the most powerful bank at that time in the United States(Jalil, 2015).
-The Presidency of Jackson and the collapse of the “Second Bank of United States” are two most important events in this decade and are considered to be interconnected.
+This decade witnessed the democratic rule of President Andrew Jackson and the fight between two big guns of the United States at that time, i.e., the President of the United States and the president of the most powerful bank at that time in the United States(Jalil, 2015).
+The Presidency of Jackson and the collapse of the “Second Bank of United States” are two of the most important events in this decade and are considered to be interconnected.
 The most important acts of Jackson’s rule is the veto and destruction of the “Second Bank of United States”.

 In the Presidential elections, the Second Bank of the United States served as the basic issue to keep the public mobilized by Jackson’s democrats.
 Jacksonians became successful in delivering their anti-bank stance to the public and successfully kept out of site their incompetence of hard money in their campaign, as a result of which Jackson won the presidential election against Henry Clay.

-After a few months in office, in 1829, Jackson put the bank and his president in his sight and he was on his way to vanish the bank over the three years while the Pro-bank and the president of the Second Bank were fighting their best to save the bank.
-The President of Second Bank, Nicholas Biddle, was much upset that the bank’s charter won’t be revitalized in 1836 after its expiry.
-As many anti-bank were working at that time at the said bank, he contacted the pro-bank group for support in the revitalization of the bank’s charter.
-Although many republicans were supporting the new bank i.e., Second Bank few of them were against it because they blamed the bank for the panic held in 1819.
-According to them, making a bank such powerful will ultimately go against the state.
+After a few months in office, in 1829, Jackson put the bank and his president in his sight, and he was on his way to vanish the bank over the three years while the Pro-bank and the president of the Second Bank were fighting their best to save the bank.
+The President of Second Bank, Nicholas Biddle, was very upset that the bank’s charter wouldn’t be revitalized in 1836 after its expiry.
+As many anti-banks were working at that time at the said bank, he contacted the pro-bank group for support in the revitalization of the bank’s charter.
+Although many republicans were supporting the new bank, i.e., Second Bank, few of them were against it because they blamed the bank for the panic held in 1819.
+According to them, making a bank so powerful will ultimately go against the state.

 Conclusions